arkrow/PyMusicLooper/README.md

 finding the best loop points.

 positional arguments:
-  path                  path to music file.
+  path                  path to file or directory.

 optional arguments:
   -h, --help            show this help message and exit